eugenia1984/english/glossary.md

 - **industry** refers to a specific sector of the economy or a type of business activity.
 Different industries have their own sets of rules, regulations, and practices.Example: ``The technology industry is known for rapid innovation``.

 - **infographic** is a visual image like a chart or diagram used to represent information

+- **in charge of**: means being responsible for something or someone, leading or managing it/them.
+It's used when talking about the person who has control or authority over a particular area, project, or group.
+For example, ``Tom is in charge of this project``.
+This means Tom has the responsibility and authority to plan and manage everything related to the project.

 - **in her position**: to connect someone's qualities to their job/ role.
 When Tom talks about `great traits for someone in her position`, he means that Maria's qualities are perfect for the responsibilities and tasks she has as a team lead.